 – Certified Infant Sleep Educator, Bebo Mia Inc (with neuroscientist Greer Kirshenbaum)

-– I am currently “retired” from academic research.
+– I am currently “retired” from lab life.
 My research experience includes brain changes in typical and atypical aging, language, bilingualism, memory, executive function, and chemotherapy.
 For a list of my publications visit google scholar or research gate

 -My interest in the parental brain stems from the fusion of my two passions: parenthood and the brain.
 Since 2021 I have dedicated much of my time to extensively review the scientific literature on the parental brain so that the knowledge can be translated and applied to real life.